rochellev/ParksAPI/README.md

 ```

 ## API Features
-* Swagger
+* Full CRUD functionality
-  * Provides clear documentation of the endpoints of the ParksAPI
+  * Developed Create, Read, Update, Delete endpoints
 * MySQL Database
   * Parks Table
   * Data containing a park's name, state or national status, and city
   * Migrations used to maintain the tables
+* Swagger
+  * Provides clear documentation of the endpoints of the ParksAPI